Venezuela: Deserts

 Venezuela has a great diversity of landscapes and climates, including arid and dry areas.
 The main desert in the country is in the state of Falcon near the city of Coro.
-It is now a protected park, the Médanos de Coro National Park.
+It is protected as the Médanos de Coro National Park.
 The park is the largest of its kind in Venezuela, covering 91 square kilometres.
 The landscape is dotted with cacti and other xerophytic plants that can survive in humidity-free conditions near the desert.
+Other desert areas in the country include part of the Guajira Desert in the Guajira Municipality in the north of Zulia State and facing the Gulf of Venezuela, the Médanos de Capanaparo in the Santos Luzardo National Park in Apure State, the Medanos de la Isla de Zapara in Zulia State, the so-called Hundición de Yay in the Andrés Eloy Blanco Municipality of Lara State, and the Urumaco Formation also in Falcón State.

 Desert wildlife includes mostly lizards, iguanas and other reptiles.
 Although less frequent, the desert is home to some foxes, giant anteaters and rabbits.
 There are also some native bird populations, such as the sparrowhawk, tropical mockingbird, scaly dove and crested quail.

-Other desert areas in the country include part of the Guajira Desert in the Guajira Municipality in the north of Zulia State and facing the Gulf of Venezuela, the Médanos de Capanaparo in the Santos Luzardo National Park in Apure State, the Medanos de la Isla de Zapara in Zulia State, the so-called Hundición de Yay in the Andrés Eloy Blanco Municipality of Lara State, and the Urumaco Formation also in Falcón State.
+Earthquakes

+Venezuela is located in a seismically active region, making it susceptible to earthquakes.
+Historically, Venezuela has experienced numerous earthquakes, some of which have caused massive damage.
+The most notable are the 1812 Caracas earthquake, a magnitude of  7.4 caused extensive damage in Caracas, La Guaira, Barquisimeto, San Felipe, and Mérida.
+The 1967 Caracas earthquake, with its epicenter being 20 km (12 mi) from the Venezuelan capital Caracas that registered a magnitude of 6.3.
+The 1997 Cariaco earthquake, a magnitude 6.9 thats epicenter was in the Cariaco Basin.
+The 2018 earthquake, at a magnitude 7.3 that occurred near Sucre, and the 2026 Venezuela earthquakes, a strike-slip earthquakes affected northwestern and central Venezuela.